What is Gaslighting: How To Spot The Signs And Shut It Down

 Refusing to Recognize Wrongdoing

-Bullying and emotional abusers are known for their inability to admit that they were wrong.
+Bullies and emotional abusers are known for their inability to admit that they were wrong.
 To avoid taking responsibility for their bad choices, they do this.
 Gaslighting victims can feel ignored, unheard, or as if their impact is insignificant.
 This tactic makes it difficult for victims to move on from bullying or abuse.

-Use compassionate words as weapons.
+Use compassionate words as weapons

 When asked about their feelings, someone who gaslights may use loving words and kind words to help you get through the situation.
 I wouldn’t intentionally hurt you.”